altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 ~That wasn't his thought, the voice was wrong~ "RG::Alice?"
 'AG__RG::Robert?'
-"NULL::You have everything you require"
+"NULL::You have everything you require."
 "RG::You just put her in me?"
-"NULL::You will be given the formula and process to synthesis" ~A boil exploded next to the eye: a spray of pus rushed toward him~ ~It congealed forming into a tentacle that whipped into his eye~ "NULL::See it"
+"NULL::You will be given the formula and process to synthesis."
+~A boil exploded next to the eye: a spray of pus rushed toward him~ ~It congealed forming into a tentacle that whipped into his eye~ "NULL::See it!"
 ~Robert screamed~
 ~Part of his mind was being overwritten~
-~Old memories drugged from the depths to fodder the process~ "NULL::Go forth and sterilize"
+~Old memories drugged from the depths to fodder the process~ "NULL::Go forth and sterilize!"
 *The tongues shot toward the link again*
 ~Beside him the mouth reformed on the tongues~ "NULL::I can do nothing once inside, I will place you where it can not find you.
 You will require a physical body."
 'RG::Should I even be helping this thing.'
 ~It was his own thoughts, echoing his sister's~
-'It had promised to eat me after all, if I removed that thing' "AG__RG::Wait - it was going to eat us?!"
+'It had promised to eat me after all, if I removed that thing...'
+'AG__RG::Wait, it was going to eat us?!'
 'No...'
 ~Robert thought at her in mock astoundment~
 'RG::A giant creature with a billion tongues...'
 ~He continued while they fell~
 'RG::Has no intention of eating you.'
-~Alice's mind - like every mind was a turmoil of stochastic half thoughts~ ~Robert waited for her to properly think at him, though he was helpless not to know her mind inside his~ "AG__RG::Seriously, should we be helping this."
+~Alice's mind - like every mind - was a turmoil of stochastic half thoughts~ ~Robert waited for her to properly think at him, though he was helpless not to know her mind inside his~ 'AG__RG::Seriously, should we be helping this.'
 'RG::Look.'
 ~They looked at the link~
 ~At the growing fractal moon snuffing out parts of the link~ 'RG::We can deal with this creature after that, if we decide we want to.'
-"AG__RG::do you?"
+'AG__RG::Do you?'
 'RG::Do I what?'
-"AG__RG::Want to still get out."
+'AG__RG::Want to still get out.'
 'RG::We are out.'
-~Robert felt a turning in his head - a refutation from Alice~ "AG__RG::you: look."
+~Robert felt a turning in his head: a refutation from Alice~ 'AG__RG::You: look.'
 ~Robert felt his attention turn to the tongues~
-~They were everywhere - touching nearly everyone and everything~ "AG__RG::We are cattle to it, maybe we poison the herd."
+~They were everywhere: touching nearly everyone and everything~ 'AG__RG::We are cattle to it, maybe we poison the herd.'
 ~Robert considered~
 "NULL::We are approaching; I would not appreciate finding another species to eat."
-~Robert felt the barrier to the link as a thin soap bubble~ ~Quite enveloped him - as he fell at the edge of all things~ ~Towards a ship~
+~Robert felt the barrier to the link as a thin soap bubble~ ~Quite enveloped him, as he fell at the edge of all things~ ~Towards a ship~
 }
 {